Part 5 – Instrumentation and Materials Guidelines

 • White reference scans are typically not saved as a separate file, but the white reference digital numbers (raw sensor values) should be included in each target spectrum file (e.g., .sig format).
 These values are used by the instrument software to calculate reflectance from raw radiance.

-• Black background materials are required to have less than 4% reflectance across all wavelengths (see Fig. 1.1; e.g., IR Flock Sheet from Musou Black USA).
+• Black background materials are required to have <4% reflectance across all wavelengths (see Fig. 1.1; e.g., IR Flock Sheet from Musou Black USA).

 • If measuring leaves on herbarium paper on a benchtop, place a black mat under the herbarium sheets to prevent contaminating reflectance from the benchtop (see Fig. 4.2).
 Black felt (3–5 mm thick) is a practical and cost-effective choice for this purpose.